YJJfish/C-Compiler/README.md

    `cd ./build`

-   This step will automatically execute `flex` and `bison` command to generate `Lexer.cpp`, `Parser.hpp` and `Parser.cpp` in directory `Compiler-Principle/src`.
+   This step will automatically execute `flex` and `bison` command to generate `Lexer.cpp`, `Parser.hpp` and `Parser.cpp` in directory `C-Compiler/src`.

    If CMake throws an error due to "zlib" package, please install it on your computer:

    `sudo apt install zlib1g-dev`

-3. If you are using Windows and have installed Visual Studio on your computer, by default CMake will construct a Visual Studio solution `Compiler-Principle.sln` in the `build` directory.
+3. If you are using Windows and have installed Visual Studio on your computer, by default CMake will construct a Visual Studio solution `C-Compiler.sln` in the `build` directory.
 Open the solution and change compilation mode to `Release x64`, then you can compile the codes using Visual Studio.

    If you are using Ubuntu, by default CMake will construct a project with `Makefile`.
 Using `make` command to compile the code.